sqlalchemy-filterset/sqlalchemy-filterset/docs/filters.md

 The main target of it is filtering by related models in the most optimized way.

 ### BaseStrategy
 `BaseStrategy` is the simplest and default strategy.
-It just connects the expression built by `Filter` to query by `query.where` method.
+It simply connects the expression built by `Filter` to query by `query.where` method.
 It's the default value of filters.